Silicrex/BasicDiscordBot/README.md

 * Our **bot client** is a subclass of **commands.Bot()** implemented in **custom_bot.py**.
 It comes with a **setup_hook()** override for automatically loading all extensions in **cogs/** on startup, as well as commands for loading, unloading, and reloading **extensions**
+* The **cogs/** folder name is hardcoded into the function for loading extensions.
+If you want to change the name of the folder, you will have to update the references to it
 * **Intents** are default aside from **message_content** being enabled, which is a required **Privileged Intent**
 * Basic **logging** is set up.
 If you don't want it, you can just remove that part from **main.py**.
 It's set to the default log_level of logging.INFO.